ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-071518.md

 - I've been working on material for a Pony workshop that I've been giving (and will present at ICFP in September).
 It is now in a state where I think it is useful, and I'd love to get feedback on it.
 [Pony Workshop By Andrew Turley](https://github.com/aturley/pony-workshop)

 - Apparently, Brian Callahan has Pony working on OpenBSD.
 Here's to hoping he opens a PR at some point.
-[Brian Callahans Tweet](https://twitter.com/__briancallahan/status/1018263079816134657)